-Disclaimer: I received the cigars used for this review from Iconic Leaf Cigar Company.
-All reviews are my own.
+I received the cigars for this review from Thompson Cigar; as always, all reviews are my own.

 Ring Gauge: 50